KeleCant/Arabidopsis-6mA-Detection-Pipeline/Docker Setup.md

 This guide provides step-by-step instructions on how to set up and run the Arabidopsis 6mA Search tool using Docker.

-## Prerequisites

-- **Docker**: Ensure Docker is installed on your system.
-If not, download and install it from the official [Docker website](https://www.docker.com/products/docker-desktop/).

 ## Setup Instructions

 ### Step 1: Install Docker